100% Confidential! Call Now for Same Day Admission. 855-722-6926

 Instead, try to do the opposite:

-2. Try exhaling longer than you inhale, such as exhaling for six seconds while you inhale for four.
+• Inhale deeply but exhale for a longer duration, such as exhaling for six seconds while inhaling for four.

 Similar to diaphragmatic breathing, belly breathing requires you to inhale with your belly rather than your chest.

-2. Place one hand on your chest and one on your stomach above your navel.
+• Place one hand on your chest and one on your abdomen.

-3. Breathe in through your nose with your belly.
-Your stomach should rise while your chest remains still.
+• Inhale through your nose, allowing your stomach to rise while keeping your chest still.

-Practice this daily for up to 10 minutes.
+• Practice for up to 10 minutes daily.

 The purpose of these techniques is to focus on your breathing.
 The more you focus, the more control you will gain, and the better you’ll feel.
 While practicing the exercises we mentioned above, we also encourage you to engage in breath focus.
 You can do this by:

-• Paying attention to your belly and upper body as you breathe.
+• Pay attention to your breathing and body sensations.

-Practice these techniques for up to 20 minutes daily.
+• Practice for up to 20 minutes daily.

 Equal Breathing